fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 # Linux* TPM* Implementation

-`Ubuntu* OS version 20.04 or above / RHEL* OS version 8.4 or above / Debian 11` on x86 was used as a development and execution OS.
+`Ubuntu* OS version 20.04 or 22.04 / RHEL* OS version 8.4 or 8.6 / Debian 11.4` on x86 was used as a development and execution OS.
 Follow these steps to compile and execute FIDO Device Onboard (FDO).

 The FDO build and execution depend on OpenSSL* toolkit version 1.1.1q.
 Users must install or upgrade the toolkit before compilation if the toolkit is not available by default in the environment.

 ## 1. Packages Requirements when Setting up TPM* 2.0

-* On RHEL* OS version 8.4:
+* On RHEL* OS version 8.4 or 8.6:
 ```shell
 sudo subscription-manager repos --enable codeready-builder-for-rhel-8-x86_64-rpms
 sudo yum -y install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm